 Mel Gibson is, by no means, a stranger to controversy.
-His latest film “dragged across concrete” has donned the labels “racist and vile,” “a right-wing fantasy,” “alt right” and pretty much any other leftist buzzword you can think of.
-The film also stars Vince Vaugh who has since been labelled “The Alt Right’s Hollywood Hero.”
+His latest film “Dragged Across Concrete” has donned the labels “racist and vile,” “a right-wing fantasy,” “alt right” and pretty much any other leftist buzzword you can think of.
+The film also stars Vince Vaughn who has since been labelled “The Alt Right’s Hollywood Hero.”

-The film explores ideas about police brutality as two police officers played by Gibson and Vaugh are caught on tape using strong arm tactics on a suspect.
+The film explores ideas about police brutality as two police officers played by Gibson and Vaughn are caught on tape using strong-arm tactics on a suspect.
 As a result, the two officers are suspended without pay and with bill after bill stacking up, they decide to start using some of their criminal connections to make ends meet until their suspension is lifted.

-It is no surprise that the film’s subject matter has provoked such a reaction from left wing critiques due to their evident lack of respect for “blue lives.”
+It is no surprise that the film’s subject matter has provoked such a reaction from left-wing critics due to their evident lack of respect for “blue lives.”

-However, if that premise wasn’t controversial enough, the international rights to his latest film “Rothchild” have just been bought by HanWay films, a British distribution company that specializes in indie films.
+However, if that premise wasn’t controversial enough, the international rights to his latest film “Rothchild” have just been bought by HanWay films, a British distribution company that specialises in indie films.

-Shai Lebouf is also attached to play the main character Becket Rothchild, who, after being cast out of his family hatches a plot to kill the nine people that stand between him and the inheritance of the entire dynasties’ fortune.
+Shia Lebouf is also attached to play the main character Becket Rothchild who, after being cast out of his family, hatches a plot to kill the nine people that stand between him and the inheritance of the entire dynasty’s fortune.
 The film has been pitched as a dark comedy exploring the lives of the super-rich.